-Welcome to the Rotary Club of Burbank Sunrise, a 2021-2022 Club of Excellence for Rotary District 5280!
+Welcome to the Rotary Club of Burbank Sunrise, a 2021-2022 and 2023-2024 Club of Excellence for Rotary District 5280!
 We are a non-profit service club actively involved in humanitarian efforts in our community and the world!
 Come to one of our meetings and see what we are all about.
 Rotary is a global network that strives to build a world where people unite and take action to create lasting change.
 Rotary values diversity and celebrates the contributions of people of all backgrounds, regardless of their age, ethnicity, race, color, abilities, religion, socioeconomic status, culture, sex, sexual orientation, and gender identity.

 Club Information